cwig/start_follow_read/README.md

 # Start Follow Read

-This repository is the implementation of the methods described in our paper [Start, Follow, Read: Full-Page End-to-end Handwriting Recognition](http://example.com).
+This repository is the implementation of the methods described in our paper [Start, Follow, Read: Full-Page End-to-end Handwriting Recognition](http://openaccess.thecvf.com/content_ECCV_2018/html/Curtis_Wigington_Start_Follow_Read_ECCV_2018_paper.html).
 All steps to reproduce our results for the [ICDAR2017 Competition on Handwritten Text Recognition on the READ Dataset](https://scriptnet.iit.demokritos.gr/competitions/8/) can be found in this repo.

 This code is free for academic and research use.
 For commercial use of our code and methods please contact [BYU Tech Transfer](techtransfer.byu.edu).

-We will also include [pretrained models](http://example.com).
+We will also include pretrained models, results, and the segmentation data inferred during training.
+These can be found on the [release page](https://github.com/cwig/start_follow_read/releases).

 ## Dependencies